 Shake Style Siding

-Shakes are a type of siding shingle that is spilt from a wood block a low maintenance composite material like vinyl, fiber cement, etc. This type of siding is ideal for homeowners looking for a more rustic or traditional look on their home.
-This type of siding is usually installed horizontally, with the individual shakes overlapping each other to created a layered effect on the side of the home.
+Shakes are a type of siding shingle that is spilled from a wood block a low-maintenance composite material like vinyl, fiber cement, etc. This type of siding is ideal for homeowners looking for a more rustic or traditional look on their home.
+This type of siding is usually installed horizontally, with the individual shakes overlapping each other to create a layered effect on the side of the home.

 Log Lap Siding